elblogbruno/AlexaMirror/README.md

     ClientID="amzn.xxxxx.xxxxxxxxx"
     ClientSecret="4e8cb14xxxxxxxxxxxxxxxxxxxxxxxxxxxxx6b4f9"

-Type ctrl-X and then Y, and then press Enter to save the changes to the file.
+Type ctrl-X and then Y, and then press Enter to save the changes to the file and press space on my little script to follow the installation.

 ### Support or Contact